Uninett/Argus/docs/api.rst

       ``tags=key1=value1,key1=value2,key2=value``
         Fetch only incidents with one or more of the tags.
 Tag-format is “``key=value``”.
-If there are multiple tags with the same key, only one of the tags need match.
-If there are multiple keys, one of each keys must match.
+If there are multiple tags with the same key, only one of the tags needs to match.
+If there are multiple keys, one of each key must match.

       So: